netham45/screamrouter/Readme/command_receiver.md

-## Media Controls
+# ScreamRouter Media Controls

+## Overview

-ScreamRouter provides remote media control functionality, allowing users to send commands to audio sources for a seamless listening experience.
+ScreamRouter, a versatile audio routing and management system, provides remote media control functionality.
+This feature allows users to send commands to audio sources for a seamless listening experience, enhancing the overall usability of the system.

-### Supported Commands
+## Supported Commands

-These commands are transmitted as UDP packets to the audio sources:
+ScreamRouter supports the following media control commands:

 - Next Track: 'n'
 - Previous Track: 'p'
 - Play/Pause: 'P'

+These commands are transmitted as UDP packets to the audio sources.

-### Technical Details
+## Technical Details

-- Port: Commands are sent to port 9999 on the configured VNC server
+- **Port**: Commands are sent to port 9999 on the configured VNC server
-- Protocol: UDP
+- **Protocol**: UDP
-- Packet Content: Single character representing the command
+- **Packet Content**: Single character representing the command

-### User Interface Integration
+## User Interface Integration

-Media control buttons will be visible and accessible in the ScreamRouter user interface, provided that a VNC host is configured.
-This allows users to control their media playback directly from the ScreamRouter interface, enhancing the overall user experience.
-If a source with VNC is selected in the UI the system's global media controls will control that source's media playback.
+Media control buttons are visible and accessible in the ScreamRouter user interface, provided that a VNC host is configured.
+This allows users to control their media playback directly from the ScreamRouter interface.

+If a source with VNC is selected in the UI, the system's global media controls will control that source's media playback.
+This feature is also integrated with the Chrome App shortcuts, providing quick access to media controls when ScreamRouter is installed as a Progressive Web App (PWA).

+## Implementation Scripts

-### Bash script
+### Bash Script (for Linux systems)

 ```bash
 #!/bin/bash